7RU7H/Archive/Network/Network-Protocols.md

 [[Web-Hacking-Checklist]], [[Website-Recon]] and [[Web-App-Hacking-Methodology]].

 ## 88 - Kerberos
-Found on the Domain Controller in Active Directory Network - see [[Active-Directory-Kerberos-Authenication-Defined]]
+Found on the Domain Controller in Active Directory Network - see [[Active-Directory-Kerberos-Authentication-Defined]]

 ## 110 - POP3